-- In the handset list click on next to the handset you want to de-register.
-The status is Registered. - ▶ From the RegStatus option menu select To deregister. ▶ Click on Set ... the handset is deregistered.
+- In the handset list click on ext to the handset you want to de-register.
+The status is Registered. - ▶ From the RegStatus option menu select To deregister. ▶ Click on Set ... the handset is dereaistered. - DECT de-registration successful: The handset is deleted from the Mobile devices list status To deregister.

-DECT de-registration successful: The handset is deleted from the Mobile devices list.
-DECT de-registration not successful: The handset stays in the Mobile devices list with status To deregister .
+DECT de-registration not successful: The handset stays in the Mobile devices list with